 Three principals of trail etiquette

-Bridge moved slightly on Bst between Red Potato and Trailhead, use caution.
+Bridge moved slightly on Bst between the bottom Red Potato and the Red Rock Trailhead, use caution.

 Red Potato Trail